Analysis of Regularized Learning in Banach Spaces for Linear-functional Data: Regularized Learning in Banach Spaces

 \begin{remark} In practical applications, any minimizer of Optimization \eqref{eq:TRM} is a feasible solution.
-Thus the assumption of the singleton of $\Sset^{0}\left(\Banach\right)$ is not needed.
-If $\Banach$ is a dense subspace of a topological vector space $\Space$ and $\risk$ is continuously extended on $\Space$, then Optimization \eqref{eq:TRM} can be seen as an equivalent problem of the minimization of $\risk$ over $\Space$.
-Thus the assumption of the existence of $f^0$ is reasonable.
-In this article, we only focus on the minimization of $\risk$ over $\Banach$ which exists a predual space $\Banach_{\ast}$ such that the weak* topology of $\Banach$ is always well-defined. \end{remark}
+Hence, the assumption of the singleton of $\Sset^{0}\left(\Banach\right)$ is unnecessary.
+If $\Banach$ is a dense subspace of a topological vector space $\Space$ and $\risk$ is continuously extended on $\Space$, then Optimization \eqref{eq:TRM} can be viewed as an equivalent problem of the minimization of $\risk$ over $\Space$.
+Thus, the existence of $f^0$ can be assumed in the following discussions.
+In this article, our focus is solely on the minimization of $\risk$ over $\Banach$ that has a predual space $\Banach_{\ast}$ ensuring the well-defined nature of the weak* topology of $\Banach$. \end{remark}